nuistzhou/Geoscripting/Lesson13/answers.md

 dictionary

 3.why do we code like: search_results['statuses']?
-Because the 'search_results' is a dictionary, we need use index to get detailed information we want.
+Because the 'search_results' is a dictionary, we need use keys to get detailed information we want.

 4.what datastructure is result?
 It is dictionary